All Episodes

 Nope.

-So And of course people will simply change their behavior to gain the greatest good.
+So and of course, people will simply change their behavior to gain the greatest good.

-And so it's a small amount of pain to take money away from people who can afford it, and it's a great amount of happiness to uh give that money to the single mothers so that they have uh material comfort, uh access to health care, dental care, housing, food, and so on for their children.
+And it's a great amount of happiness to give that money to the single mothers so that they have material comfort, access to healthcare, dental care, housing, food, and so on for their children.

-So the unhappiness of people paying ten percent of their income to the welfare state or twenty percent or whatever it is, that unhappiness is relatively small, whereas the happiness of the single mothers having food and clothing and shelter and health care for their children is very high, so uh net happiness increases, right?
+The unhappiness of people paying 10% of their income to the welfare state or 20% or whatever it is, that unhappiness is relatively small, whereas the happiness of the single mothers having food and clothing and shelter and healthcare for their children is very high.

 Okay.